cartoon of children walking

 Where should we place the Story Stroll?
 Consider reaching out to your parks and recreation department to see if you can place a Story Stroll along a trail in a park, or along a path downtown or leading to your library to draw people to walk there.
 Please protect the story from precipitation and bring it in during the overnight periods to prevent damage.

 How can I learn more about Story Strolls?
-Check out a webinar here for programming ideas: https://programminglibrarian.org/learn/taking-walk-library-storywalk%C2%AE-walking-book-clubs-and-more
+Check out this webinar for programming ideas.

 Does GPLS gather feedback about the Story Strolls?
 Yes!
-At the end of each stroll, visitors can scan a QR code to go to this link to share their thoughts on the experience and upload any photos: https://georgialibraries.org/stroll/
+At the end of each stroll, visitors can scan a QR code to share their thoughts on the experience and upload any photos: https://georgialibraries.org/stroll/

 We also ask libraries to share their feedback about their experience using the kits here.